Wellness . Symptoms guide

 Iron Deficiency Symptoms and Testing

-Iron deficiency is the most common nutritional deficiency in the UK.
+Iron deficiency is one of the most common nutritional deficiencies in the UK, particularly in women of reproductive age.
 Symptoms often appear before standard anaemia tests turn abnormal.
-A full iron study (ferritin, serum iron, total iron binding capacity, transferrin saturation) gives a much clearer picture than ferritin alone or full blood count alone.
+Serum ferritin is the most sensitive marker of low iron stores, but because it is also an acute-phase reactant it can read falsely normal when inflammation or infection is present.
+A full iron study (ferritin, serum iron, total iron binding capacity, transferrin saturation) therefore gives a much clearer picture than ferritin or a full blood count alone.

 What this might be